Tourism Management (BBus Honours)

 Yes, there is an opportunity for students to engage in placement as part of the course.

 Is it essential to have studied a language before commencing the course?

 Having a European language is very useful.
 In order to study French you must have successfully completed Leaving Certificate French, and in order to study German you must have successfully completed Junior Certificate German.
 Spanish is taught from an introductory stage.

 NB: It should be noted that studying a language is mandatory for year one of the course.

 Are there opportunities to work outside the tourism industry?

 The course provides the student with a broad range of business and entrepreneurial skills which are transferable to a wide range of service industries, such as finance, retail, education and IT in addition to general marketing and management businesses.

 Are there opportunities to travel?

 The nature of the tourism industry allows students to take up opportunities abroad and to travel and work overseas.
-Students are also provided with the opportunity to study for a semester abroad on an Erasmus programme in one of CIT’s partner institutions.
+Students are also provided with the opportunity to study for a semester abroad on an Erasmus programme in one of MTU Cork’s partner institutions.